baxyz/baxyz.github.io/projects.md

 The feature is available via GitHub Container Registry and follows the DevContainer Features specification for easy integration into any development container setup.

+### kubectl-telepresence
+*Kubernetes development with Telepresence integration*

+kubectl-telepresence is a DevContainer feature that simplifies Kubernetes development by providing both kubectl and Telepresence tools in your development container.
+This feature enables seamless local development against remote Kubernetes clusters by allowing developers to:

+- **Local-to-remote connectivity** - Run services locally while connecting to remote cluster dependencies
+- **Fast development cycles** - Test changes immediately without building and deploying containers
+- **Cluster access** - Full kubectl functionality for cluster management and debugging
+- **Traffic interception** - Route specific requests from the cluster to your local development environment
+- **Team collaboration** - Share and replicate development environments easily

+The feature automatically installs and configures both kubectl and Telepresence, making it easy to start developing cloud-native applications with a hybrid local/remote setup.

 ## Gnome

 ### Firefox Profiles